Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

 \begin{definition}[Global optimality] A policy profile $(\epsilon^\star,\delta^\star)$ in the above team decision-making problem with two distributed decision makers is globally optimal if

 \end{definition}

-\begin{remark} The loss function in (\ref{eq:loss-function}) is expressed in terms of two performance criteria: the mean-square-error and the packet-rate\footnote{In the loss function in (\ref{eq:loss-function}), the coefficient $1/N$ that appears in the definitions of these performance criteria is omitted, as it has no effect on the solutions.}.
+\begin{remark} The loss function in (\ref{eq:loss-function}) is expressed in terms of two performance criteria: mean square error and packet rate.
+Note that we omitted the coefficient $\frac{1}{N+1}$ in these criteria, as it does not affect the solutions to the problem in~(\ref{eq:main_problem1}).
 The mean-square-error criterion, which is frequently used in the analysis of control systems, represents the quality of estimation.
 However, the packet-rate criterion, which is frequently used in the analysis of packet-switching networks, represents the cost of communication.
-We should emphasise that the problem~(\ref{eq:main_problem1}) is a decision-making problem with a non-classical information structure.
+Note that, apart from the time averaging, the expectation is adopted in the definition of the loss function in order to formulate an optimisation problem whose solution is not path-dependent (see e.g., \cite{bertsekas1995DP}).
+We should also emphasise that the problem in~(\ref{eq:main_problem1}) is a decision-making problem with a non-classical information structure.
 This problem is nonconvex and in general intractable.
-Finding a globally optimal solution $(\epsilon^\star,\delta^\star)$ to this problem allows us to determine the fundamental performance limits of the networked~system in different communication regimes. \end{remark}
+Finding a globally optimal solution $(\epsilon^\star,\delta^\star)$ to this problem enables us to determine the fundamental performance limits of the networked~system. \end{remark}